-2. AMEND Articles of Incorporation to increase shares of common stock.
-3. In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+AMEND Articles of Incorporation to increase shares of common stock.

-This proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR all director nominees listed and FOR proposals 2 and 3.

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-Please mark, sign, date and return the proxy card using the enclosed envelope.

-SIGNATURE

-DATE

-Signature should agree with name(s) on stock certificate.

-SIGNATURE

-Signature if held jointly

-DATE
+FOR AGAINST ABSTAIN [ ] [ ] [ ] 3.
+In their discretion, the business as may properly come be zed to vote upon such other This proxy, when properly execu undersigned stockholder.
+If no all director nominees listed and direction is made, t his proxy will be vote THIS PROXY IS SOLICITED ON BEHA LF OF THE BOARD OF D DIRECTORS Please mark, sign, date and ret urn the proxy card u ısing the enclosed enve lope.
+SIGNATURE DATE Signature should agree with name(s) on sto ock certificate.
+SIGNATURE DATE Signature if held join tly